 About the Enterprise Engagement Alliance

-Launched in 2008, long before the use of the term “Stakeholder Capitalism,” the Enterprise Engagement Alliance (EEA) was founded by a coalition of business professionals, academics, and companies dedicated to its principles: creating returns for shareholders by creating value for customers, employees, supply chain and distribution partners.
+Created in 2008 and officially launched in January 2009, long before the use of the term “Stakeholder Capitalism,” the non-partisan Enterprise Engagement Alliance (EEA) was founded by a coalition of business professionals, academics, and companies dedicated to its principles: enhancing returns for shareholders by creating value for all stakeholders without whom there would be no enterprise: customers, employees, supply chain and distribution partners.
 The EEA’s goal is to help organizations of all types achieve their goals through a formal, strategic and systematic enterprise-wide endeavor that “begins with people and ends with profitability.”

 Since it’s creation, it has developed a faculty representing academia, corporate practitioners, and engagement solution providers in all areas of leadership, assessment, coaching, learning, communication, innovation, DEI (Diversity, Equity, Inclusion), rewards and recognition, and measurement for the purposes of creating a formal textbook and curriculum and benchmarking tools.
 In addition, the EEA created an Engaged Company Stock Index that demonstrated the value of having highly engaged stakeholders.
 The index was suspended after six years of results proved the premise that an enterprise approach to engaging all stakeholders can achieve concrete financial benefits.

 The EEA is dedicated to making as much of its information available at no cost in order to promote the sharing of information to the broadest possible audience.
-The EEA provides a number of free and paid information and training services, including:
+The EEA provides a number of free and paid information and training services.

 For additional information: